ivoyager/ivoyager-changelogs/README.md

    * Shift + any mouse button drag: pitch, yaw
    * Alt + any mouse button drag: roll
    * Cntr + any mouse button OR right button drag: "hybrid" of above two (pitch, yaw if mouse near screen center; roll if near screen edge).
+* Added bit of smoothing in camera motions.
 ### Changes
 * Total makeover for Planetarium GUI.
 * Recolored the fallback globe model for non-imaged bodies; now grey with whitish lat/long grid.